Community rights to buy and take over land and buildings

 There is also a helpful Route Map available on the website of the Community Ownership Support Service that explains all the steps involved in a community group applying to transfer assets of a public body.

-You can get advice from the Community Ownership Support Service if there is a piece of land in the area that you are concerned has been abandoned or neglected or is causing environmental problems.
-There is more information about the community right to buy, the application form and guidance on the Scottish Government website.
+You can get help and information from the Community Ownership Support Service if there is a piece of land in the area that you are concerned has been abandoned or neglected or is causing environmental problems or is suitable for further sustainable development.